viralfoundation/Technical-Whitepaper-LaTeX/README.md

 High Frequency trading cannot be run using automated smart contracts to maintain price peg of Viral Stable Coin.
 Users can stake their Coins, run automated arbitrage trading and receive profits using the Viral Stable Trading Application a separate application to maintain the peg of Viral Stable Coin

-Users will be able to stake both coins VRL \&amp; VSC proportionally to a smart contract in the mobile app which process all transactions of burning and minting VRL for VSC automatically without the need for user signature and receive profits from arbitrage opportunities by minting the burning the coins to balance the volatility.
-The Smart Contracts will add \&amp; subtract coins on each pools to maintain stability.
+Users will be able to stake both coins VRL and VSC proportionally to a smart contract in the mobile app which process all transactions of burning and minting VRL for VSC automatically without the need for user signature and receive profits from arbitrage opportunities by minting the burning the coins to balance the volatility.
+The Smart Contracts will add and subtract coins on each pools to maintain stability.

 **Viral Bridge**